 All four outcome measures were calculated intentionally in the negative direction to demonstrate where states have room for improvement and to help states prioritize the prenatal-to-3 policy goals.
 Out of 51 states, the state lagging furthest behind ranks 51st, and the leading state ranks first.
 The median state indicates that half of states have outcomes that measure better than that state, whereas half of states have outcomes that are worse.
 Importantly, the “leading” state on a given outcome does not necessarily indicate a target for all other states to strive toward; even in the states with the best outcomes, many children and families are struggling.

 % low-income women uninsured

 In the five lagging states, a third or more of low-income women of childbearing age do not have health insurance, leaving them physically and financially vulnerable, and without access to pre- or inter-conception care.
 Expanded income eligibility for health insurance would provide health insurance to most of these uninsured women, but not one of the five worst states has adopted the policy.
-At the extremes, low-income women in Texas are almost 13 times more likely than similar women in the District of Columbia to lack health insurance, and lower-income Hispanic women lack health insurance at twice the rate of all other women.
+At the extremes, low-income women in Texas are 46 times more likely than similar women in Vermont to lack health insurance, and lower-income Hispanic women lack health insurance at twice the rate of all other women.